Search the Herefordshire and Worcestershire Health and Care NHS Trust website

 Secondary or acquired lymphoedema is caused by damage to the lymphatic vessels and/or lymph nodes or by a functional deficiency.
 It may also be the result of a high-output failure of the lymphatic circulation when the function of the overloaded system eventually deteriorates.

-The aim of the service is to deliver specialist education, support, information, and treatment of primary and secondary-related lymphoedema using a holistic approach.
+- We aim to deliver specialist education, support, information, and treatment of primary and secondary-related lymphoedema using a holistic approach.

 The intention is to reduce hospital admissions by engaging patients, carers, and health care professionals in the importance of skin care to prevent cellulitis and its effects both acutely and chronically on lymphoedema.